 How the Holidays Can Impact Older Adults

-While joyous for many, the holidays can present unique challenges for older adults.
-This time of year, from heightened feelings of isolation to emotional strain and physical health impacts, often highlights vulnerabilities.
-Understanding these challenges is key to providing meaningful support and fostering a more inclusive holiday experience.
+While the holidays are often associated with joy and togetherness, they can present unique challenges for older adults.
+Heightened feelings of isolation to emotional strain and physical health impacts, often highlights vulnerabilities.
+Understanding these challenges is key to providing meaningful support.

 Increased Feelings of Isolation